stegua/ot1d/README.md

 pip3 install ot1d
 ```

-The **OT1D** library provides an implementation of Optimal Transport in 1D that is faster than:
+The **OT1D** library provides an implementation of Optimal Transport in 1D that is faster than (see below for details):

-1. [scipy.stats.wasserstein_distance](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.wasserstein_distance.html): it is at least 6x faster than scipy implementation, but it can be up to 11x faster
+1. [scipy.stats.wasserstein_distance](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.wasserstein_distance.html): it is at least 6x faster than the [scipy](https://www.scipy.org/) implementation, but it can be up to 11x faster
-2. [ot.lp.wasserstein_1d](https://pythonot.github.io/gen_modules/ot.lp.html#ot.lp.wasserstein_1d): it is at least 3x faster then POT, but it can be up to 7x faster
+2. [ot.lp.wasserstein_1d](https://pythonot.github.io/gen_modules/ot.lp.html#ot.lp.wasserstein_1d): it is at least 2x faster then POT, but it can be up to 7x faster

+### DotLIB
-**Remark**: **OT1D** is part of [dotlib](https://github.com/stegua/dotlib), a large project to develop Optimal Transport algorithm based on efficient Linear Programming implementation.
+OT1D** is part of [dotlib](https://github.com/stegua/dotlib), a large project to develop Optimal Transport algorithms based on efficient Linear Programming implementation.

 ## Usage
 The main function of the **OT1D** library is the following: